novix-sa/Pyplan/docs/User Guide/Introduction.md

 ### File Manager
 Users have their own workspace and can also access a Public workspace.
 The File Manager provides assistance for working with files related to our applications.
 ### Model
 Pyplan organizes Python code through an influence diagram.
+In this section it is explained all the tools and features created for helping creating data analytics apps.
 ### Visualization
 Tables and graphs options